Welcome to today's edition of the Rush 24-7 podcast.

 You know, what's the problem with gasoline wars?

-Whatever happened to free enterprise and all that, whatever happened to people wanting to compete with one another.
+Whatever happened to people wanting to compete with one another?

-At any rate.
+At any rate, companion story.

-Congressional Democrats under pressure from constituents complaining about high gas prices, promise that the 4th of July will be Energy Independence Day.
+Congressional Democrats under pressure from constituents complaining about high gas prices promise that the 4th of July will be Energy Independence Day.

-Fourth of July is going to be Energy Independence Day.
+4th of July is going to be Energy Independence Day.

-The Speaker of the House, Nancy Pelosi and top Democrats, other top Democrats announced yesterday a fight against what they charged was price gouging.
+The Speaker of the House Nancy Pelosi and top Democrats, other top Democrats, announced yesterday a fight against what they charged was price gouging.

 The Democrats added they will hold antitrust hearings about big oil.

-This is in the uh Washington Times today.
+This is in the Washington Times today.

-You talk about drilling dry holes.
+You're talking about drilling dry holes.

 How many times have these people been there tomorrow?

-Been there.
+Been there?

 You are ignorant about the reason.